Skip to content

 How to Choose a Natural Litter That Actually Works in Your Home

 A good match balances odour control, paw feel, tracking, dust, and cost.
-Use these filters:
+Use these filters to narrow down the best cat litter type for your household:

-• Odour strategy: Wood resins naturally bind smells; tofu/soy and corn/wheat clump quickly to trap ammonia.
+• Odour strategy: Wood resins naturally bind smells; tofu or soy and corn or wheat clump quickly to trap ammonia.
 Unscented formulas reduce aversion.

-• Paw preference: Long-haired or declawed cats often prefer softer paper or fine plant-granules.
+• Paw preference: Long-haired or sensitive-paw cats often prefer softer paper or fine plant granules.

-• Dust tolerance: For allergy-prone households, prioritise paper or high-quality wood/tofu litters with published dust metrics.
+• Dust tolerance: For allergy-prone households, prioritise paper or high-quality wood and tofu litters with published dust metrics.

-• Box cleaning style: Daily scoopers may love fast-clumping tofu/corn; weekly deep cleaners may prefer pellets that break down and sift.
+• Box cleaning style: Daily scoopers may love fast-clumping tofu or corn; weekly deep cleaners may prefer pellets that break down and sift.

 • Sustainability: Look for certified sourcing (FSC for wood), recycled content claims, and minimal plastic packaging.

-• Budget: Natural litters vary—pellets are often cost-effective; premium soy/corn clumps cost more but reduce total usage through faster clumps.
+• Budget: Natural litters vary—pellets are often cost-effective; premium soy and corn clumps cost more but reduce total usage through faster clumps.

 Switching Without Stress: A Cat-Centric Transition Plan